-- Reduce the amount of very fine inorganic sediment by 12%, fine inorganic sediment by 25%, and coarse inorganic sediment by 33% from the urbanized watershed bounded by the Project boundary or to the maximum extent practicable prior to discharging into Lake Tahoe.
+- 1. Reduce the amount of very fine sediment, fine sediment, and coarse inorganic sediment from the urbanized watershed bounded by the Project boundary by 33% or to the maximum extent practicable prior to discharging into Meyers Creek or the Upper Truckee River.
 Very fine sediment is defined as particles with a diameter of 20 microns or less (<20 μm), fine sediment is defined as particles which pass a #200 sieve (<74 μm), and coarse sediment is defined as particles retained on or greater than the #200 sieve (>74 μm). - 2.
-Reduce the 25-year, 1-hour storm surface water volume and surface water peak flow from the urbanized watershed bounded by the Project boundary by 33% or to the maximum extent practicable prior to discharging into Lake Tahoe. - 3.
+Reduce the 25-year, 1-hour storm surface water volume and surface water peak flow from the urbanized watershed bounded by the Project boundary by 33% or to the maximum extent practicable prior to discharging into Meyers Creek and the Upper Truckee River. - 3.
 Complete a comprehensive BMP Retrofit Watershed Master Plan which will include the private BMP development as part of the Project Delivery Process (PDP).
 Achieve 25% participation with the private homeowners within the limits of the Project.